futures4j/futures4j/README.md

 combinedFuture.thenAccept(results -> /* ... */);

-var results = mgr.joinAll(); // wait for all currently registered futures to complete results.assertCompletedNormally(); // throws an exception in case some futures were cancelled or completed exceptionally
+var results = mgr.joinAll(); // wait for all currently registered futures to complete results.assertCompletedNormally(); // throws an exception in case some futures were cancelled or failed
 ```